 Gender bonus gap Percentage

-Mean -21.3%
+Mean 44.5%

-Median 54.6%
+Median -28.1%

-Proportion of males receiving bonus 6.3%
+Proportion of males receiving bonus 3.0%

-Proportion of females receiving bonus 5.4%
+Proportion of females receiving bonus 4.4%

-In Elmbridge Borough Council, "Bonus" refers to Honorariums, Merit and Recognition Awards.
-The mean figure is negative due to the higher number of women receiving bonus.
+In Elmbridge Borough Council, "Bonus" refers to Honorariums, Long Service, Merit and Recognition Awards.
+The bonus gap may be impacted by a higher number of women receiving bonus.
 It may also be due to increased flexibility of roles in some service areas.